Alive1024/Container-Monitor/README.md

 ### 2.2 Configure remote access for Docker daemon

 First of all, the host's docker should be configured to make remote access available.
 Follow instructions from offical doc: [Configure remote access for Docker daemon](https://docs.docker.com/config/daemon/remote-access/).
+Note that `collector.py` uses port 2375 by default.

 In this way, mounting docker.sock or docker command is no longer needed.